 After graduating in Physics from Victoria College, Palghat, Kerala, Madhu Ambat got admission in both Indian Institute of Technology and Film & Television Institute of India.
 Both his father and mother, Sulochana Bhyagyanath, encouraged him to choose a career which he loved best.
 Madhu Ambat’s heart was with cinema and his parents stood behind him, inspiring him to reach great heights.

-By the time he graduated from FTII, his only sister Vidhubala had become one of the most popular actresses in Malayalam cinema.
-A talented bharathanatyam dancer, she acted in more than 100 films before she got married to Murali Kumar.
+By the time he graduated from Film and Television Institute of India in 1973, his only sister Vidhubala had become one of the most popular actresses in Malayalam cinema.
+A talented Bharatanatyam dancer, she acted in more than 100 films before she got married to Murali Kumar.
 She has a son Arjun.
 They live in Calicut.

 Madhu Ambat lives in Chennai.
-He is married to Latha and has two sons: Darshan and Rythwin.
+He is married to Latha.
+They have two sons, Darshan and Rythwin.